speps/speps.github.io/content/articles/torus-trooper-part3.md

 #### XML Parsing

 At first, I just used [dxml](https://code.dlang.org/packages/dxml) and it was fine.
-However, my final goal is to port the game to WebAssembly and that didn't play well at all with a custom runtime.
-I also tried `std.xml` but it was similar.
-For example, implementing exceptions would have been quite difficult.
+However, my goal is to port the game to WebAssembly and that didn't play well at all with a custom runtime.
+I also tried `std.xml` but it was similar and it's going to be deprecated soon.

-Finally, I decided I would just reuse the lexer base code from the expression parser and made it output XML events like SAX parser but all at once.
-I only needed parsing XML files, and they were quite simple anyway so it worked out perfectly.
+Finally, I decided I would just reuse the lexer base code from the expression parser and made it output XML events like SAX parser but all at once as an array.
+I only needed to parse XML files, and they were quite simple anyway so it worked out perfectly.

 I was finally able to load the BulletML XML files without any dependencies, no DUB package or .dll/.lib from the original code.